w3f/Grants-Program/applications/substrate-parachain-PoS-template.md

 ### Overview

-Parachain projects require more project parties to use PoS, which helps them achieve a certain degree of decentralization, and the economic model is healthier and more favored by the community.
+Parachain projects require more teams to use PoS, which helps them achieve a certain degree of decentralization, and the economic model is healthier and more favored by the community.
-Our aband-parachain project uses the [PureStake/nimbus](https://github.com/PureStake/nimbus) as the Pos block consensus, because it achieves randomness, but it only needs the function of randomness.
+Our aband-parachain project uses the [PureStake/nimbus](https://github.com/PureStake/nimbus) as the Pos block consensus.
 In the business layer, we prefer the staking developed by the Polkadot team and a series of modules related to staking.
 It took us two days to familiarize ourselves with the codes of these two projects, and then implemented Staking on the third day.
 This makes us a little frustrated, we are senior developers of substrate, if we are all like this, it will take more time for beginners, even if it is a strong development team, You shouldn't spend too much time on it either.
 We hope to make a PoS template, so that developers can develop their own PoS projects without taking a minute.